This community will help you to find resources in the dental

-If you would like to submit a news story for publication on the DIOC website, please contact Jeannie Irwin, Community Manager.
+If you would like to submit a news story for publication on the DIOC website, please contact Heiko Spallek.
 Please note that submitted news will be reviewed for relevance.

 Article on Social Media in Dental Education: Social media are part of the fabric of today's world, from which health care is not excluded.
 Based on its distribution capacity, a single individual can cause an amount of damage to an institution that only a few decades ago required access to a mainstream news media outlet.
 A need for regulation with regard to the use of social media seemed to have caught the eye of the medical profession, but did not seem to penetrate the dental community with the same level of attention.
 Drs.
 Spallek and Oakley realized that their institutions or professions could potentially be cast in a negative light by social media postings.
 Read more.

 Sponsors.
 We gratefully acknowledge the support of the following sponsors: